xitrum-framework/glokka/README.rst

 ::

-  Registry.RegisterResultConflict("name", actorRef registered before with the same name)
+  Registry.RegisterResultConflict("name", actorRef registered before at the name)

 When the registered actor dies, it will be unregistered automatically.

 Lookup
 ------

-Send this from inside an actor:
+Send:

 ::

   registry !
 Registry.Lookup("name")

-The sender will receive:
+You will receive:

 ::